XeraPlugins/8b8tCore/README.md

 * Permission based view distance and simulation distance
 * Anti book ban
 * Coordinate Exploit Fix
+* /TPS command with permission to use it
 * ETC

 ## Discord